techfromsage/advanced-mis/topics/timeseries.md

 <a name="list-item-external_link-click"></a>

 ### Events with class `list.item.external_link.click`

+External link clicks are triggered from the reading list and signal an intention of a user to go and view the thing clicked on.
+They don't necessarily mean that they go there, get past authentication and actually view the destination.

+For example, they might click then immediately hit the back button if they didn't mean to actually go through and view.
+Or if they are not a logged in user, they may have been browsing the list but then not been able to actually view the digitisation when presented with a login challenge.

+It is best to think of an external link click as an expression of desire to view a particular type of item, rather than a count of actual views.

 | Column | Description | Example |
 | --- | --- | --- |